 companies in 2017 that showed 70% of the products that were studied were mislabeled and didn’t contain the concentrations that were advertised.
 A COA from a third-party laboratory verifies the validity of what is being marketed.
 You should be able to access the report for the specific batch you purchased, not only from the manufacturer but also from an independent third-party laboratory.
 These laboratory reports will show the concentrations of the phytocannabinoids

-, such as the concentration of CBD and CBG
+, such as the concentration of CBD

 .
 It will also verify that there is less than 0.3% THC